Andre-Ceschia/Face-Crypt/README.md

     * During this step Face-Crypt utilizes the inputted password as well as the profile created by the step above to encrypt the chosen directory.
     * Next, Face-Crypt then compiles to an executable that houses the encrypted directory, facial profile, and opencv classifier

 3. When the user runs the executable they will be prompted for a password and then have thier identity analyzed by the neural network created earlier.
-If they have entered the correct password in addition to passing the identity verification then the user will be prompted with the Face-Crypt Client Side CLI where all options are shown.
+If they have entered the correct password in addition to passing the identity verification then the user will be prompted with the Face-Crypt client side CLI where all options are shown.

     * Within the client side CLI users will be able to decrypt their encrypted directory, work on the decrypted directory and then re-encrypt the updated directory, change the outpath of the decrypted directory and more.